solarslurpi/GrowBuddies/docs/mistbuddy.md

 A  [snifferBuddy](snifferBuddy) sends out CO2, air temp, and relative humidity (RH) readings from within the grow tent to the growBuddy Broker running on a Respberry Pi.
 The VPDController Python class
 - A VPD Controller Python Class running on the growBuddy Raspberry Pi.
-- A Miha tied into the grow tent
+- A MistBuddy tied into the grow tent

 VPDBuddy ties the: